jknightlab/ATACseq_pipeline/Core_manuscript/Pinechrom/README.md

 consists of three modules:

 - `pinechrom_general` is run per sample, it performs read alignment, filtering of mapped reads, quality checks and generates statistical overview of the quality, as well as some informative plots;
 - `pinechrom_compare` is run for a pair of conditions, each condition can be represented by one or multiple samples.
 This module creates consensus peak lists for each condition, extracts peaks unique per condition, runs differential expression analysis on the common peaks and checks for the existences linear correlation between the intensities common peaks;
 - `pinechrom_genes`

+#### Prerequisites

+In order for script to run without errors and recognize all necessary tools, please specify the paths to the following tools (within the script):

+- zcat
+- FastQC
+- cutadapt
+- bwa version 0.7.10
+- bwa index files of human reference hg19
+- samtools version 1.2
+- picard version 1.1 and higher
+- bedtools version 2.2 and higher
+- bedGraphToBigWig
+- file containing chromosome names (as specified in the bwa index file) and chromosome lengths
+- macs2
+- bamtools version 2.3.0
+- blacklist region -- regions that should be removed from consideration due to a number of reasons

+You also need to specify path to the following in-house developed scripts:

+- ATACseq\_qc.R
+- bed\_extract\_fragments.pl

 #### Module "pinechrom_general"